drmehmetismail/Game-Intelligence-and-Game-Point-Loss-for-Chess/README.md

 For quick calculation of Game Intelligence (GI) and Game Point Loss (GPL) in chess games for a given .PGN file.

 ## Scripts
+1. `main.py`: main script.
-1. `pgn_evaluation_fast_analyzer.py`: Analyzes Stockfish-annotated PGN files and outputs a JSON file with the stats.
+2. `pgn_evaluation_fast_analyzer.py`: Analyzes Stockfish-annotated PGN files and outputs a JSON file with the stats.
-2. `stockfish_pgn_annotator.py`: Annotates PGN files with Stockfish evaluations and outputs the annotated PGN.
+3. `stockfish_pgn_annotator.py`: Annotates PGN files with Stockfish evaluations and outputs the annotated PGN.

 ## Reference
 - For more information, see https://doi.org/10.48550/arXiv.2302.13937